-Since it’s a small venue, you really can’t go wrong sitting anywhere in the Spiegeltent.
+Since it’s a small venue, you really can’t go wrong sitting in most seats inside the Spiegeltent.
 So the best seats in the house are more a matter of personal preference.

-But it’s worth noting that the closer you are to the center, the more likely you are to get roasted or even brought up on stage.
-So if you don’t want to be singled out, it’s better to get tickets towards the back.
+For instance, the closer you are to the center, the more likely you are to get roasted or even brought up on stage.
+So if you don’t want to be singled out, it’s better to get tickets further back.
 You should be safe after the first three rows.

 Show Dates & Times